QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 ### Meaning of Time Inconsistency

-In settings in which governments actually choose sequentially, many economists regard a time inconsistent plan as controversial because of the incentives to deviate that are presented  along the plan.
+In settings in which governments actually choose sequentially, many economists regard a time inconsistent plan as implausible because of the incentives to deviate that are presented  along the plan.

 A way to summarize this *defect* in a Ramsey plan is to say that it